 In recent years there have been an influx of “Credit Fix or Credit Repair” scams – I call them scams because often they take your money and do what you can do on your own or worse yet, they take you money and do nothing.

-I worked for a credit bureau service some time back and learned much about how to fix bad credit and help people get themselves in the perfect position to qualify to purchase a home.
+I worked for a national credit bureau service some time back and learned much about how to fix bad credit and get public assistance to people to get themselves in the perfect position to qualify to purchase a home.

 Even if you aren’t looking to purchase a home at this time, or make any major purchase, it’s still a good idea to keep a good eye on your report.
 Often there are things on your report that: